 I can't imagine what it's like to be in the students' shoes, the morning of the competition.
 I'm not sure they presented live at their schools, and obviously they didn't for the regional (online) portion.
 So this may be the first time they're presenting live to people they don't know.

 I had assumed each student would have a booth setup and the judges would view each one.
 Instead, we were grouped 5 to a classroom, and the students had to stand in front of a panel of judges.
 They had 5 minutes to deliver their presentation, and then 10 minutes to answer any questions we might have.

 All 10 students who presented to us did a great job, and you could really see just how vested they were.
 The coolest presentations, though, were those where the student already had something working, to really show off their idea.
 We heard from students who had taught themselves mobile development, learned enough programming to implement algorithms, and in some cases had even built related hardware.

-“Welcome!
+"Welcome!
 Grab a map.
-Seriously.”
-Were high school always this big??
+Seriously."
+Were high schools always this big??

 There was a young woman who presented an idea for assisting those who had trouble understanding lectures in school, whether due to disability or incomplete mastery of the English language.
 It included a speech-to-text app, which she had already partly written, and hardware including a braille machine and panel of LEDs for displaying text.
 She had to have been spending her breaks and a large portion of her free time working on this, and it showed.

 Then there was the young man who had taken his uncle's algorithm for cleaning up communications signals, and had built a working prototype using an Arduino, and rows of LEDs and cameras.
 And another young man with an idea on how to turn wasted time on the phone into charitable contributions, and had already written a mobile app that demonstrated his concept.